Leonardo DiCaprio: Reception and acting style

 DiCaprio is regarded as one of the finest actors of his generation.
 (Note: Attributed to multiple references) In a 2022 readers' poll by Empire, he was voted one of the 50 greatest actors of all time.
 The magazine praised his willingness to "go to the ends of the earth (often literally) to get under his characters' skin".
 Colin Covert of The Seattle Times similarly believed DiCaprio "redefines film stardom" through his willingness to take on challenging roles that few of his contemporaries are capable of performing.

 Since his international stardom with Titanic (1997), he has admitted feeling nervous about starring in big-budget studio films because of their hype and marketing campaigns.
 As an actor, he views film as a "relevant art form, like a painting or sculpture.
 A hundred years from now, people will still be watching that movie."
 He often plays roles based on real-life people and stories told in specific periods.
 According to Caryn James, DiCaprio is unafraid of working with established directors on unconventional projects; taking such risks has led him to star in failed films like The Beach (2000), but also his successful collaborations with Martin Scorsese.
 DiCaprio has described his relationship with Scorsese as dreamlike and admires his knowledge of film, crediting the director with having taught him its history and importance.
 Scorsese has commented on DiCaprio's ability to repeatedly demonstrate emotion on screen.
 Jesse Hassenger of The A.V.
 Club considers the duo's collaborations—which earned them the 2013 National Board of Review (Spotlight Award)—to be career-defining moments for both of them and as vital as Scorsese's acclaimed collaborations with Robert De Niro.

 Author Michael K. Hammond wrote that DiCaprio built his star reputation by demonstrating his acting ability, and praised him for "revealing a character while concealing the actor" and "disappearing into [his] roles".
 According to Agnieszka Holland, who directed DiCaprio in Total Eclipse (1995), DiCaprio is "one of the most mature actors" she has worked with and is "courageous" in his choice of roles.
 Holland remarked that he does not rely on method acting but rather on a trick that allows him to truly "become the character".
-Meryl Streep, who co-starred with DiCaprio in Marvin's Room, said he possesses the kind of unpredictability that makes his career difficult to classify, his life precarious and his work thrilling.
-Writing for The Observer, film critic Philip French has asserted that many characters portrayed by DiCaprio are in the process of becoming men.
-He wrote that DiCaprio's inclination toward films about dysfunctional families and characters seeking father figures may allude to his own troubled childhood.
+His Marvin's Room co-star Meryl Streep said that DiCaprio possesses the kind of unpredictability that makes his career difficult to classify, his life precarious and his work thrilling.
+Analyzing DiCaprio's career, film critic Philip French identified a theme of "characters who are still in the process of becoming a man" and suggested that the actor's propensity for films about dysfunctional families and characters seeking father figures alludes to his own troubled childhood.
 DiCaprio often plays characters who themselves are playing roles, which Caryn James says looks simple on screen but requires sophisticated acting.
 He tends to play antiheroes and characters who lose their mental stability as the narrative progresses.
 Derek Thompson of The Atlantic argued that DiCaprio gives his best performances when playing "frauds and cheats and double-crossing liars and mercenaries".